canmet-energy/btap_ml/docs/usage/weather.rst

 .. note::

     The weather data is only loaded for energy preprocessing and if there are connection issues, the code may return an error when retrieving the weather from the repo.
+You can try running the program again if this arises.

 .. code::